1993 European Grand Prix: Race

 Ayrton Senna won the race for McLaren.

 The Williams cars were 1–2 in qualifying with Prost on pole ahead of Hill, Schumacher, Senna, Wendlinger and Michael Andretti.
 At the start, it was damp and Schumacher blocked Senna and both lost time and Wendlinger took third.
 Having dropped to fifth, Senna quickly passed Schumacher at the third corner.
 He then went after Wendlinger, passing him through the Craner Curves with Schumacher and Andretti trying to follow through.
-Schumacher went through but Andretti hit Wendlinger and both were out, meaning Andretti was still yet to complete a racing lap in his Formula One career.
+Schumacher went through but Andretti hit Wendlinger and both were out, meaning Andretti was still yet to complete a race in his Formula One career.
 Senna went after Hill now and took second at McLean's Corner.
 Now Prost was the target and the lead was taken at the penultimate corner – the Melbourne Hairpin.
 Going into the second lap, Senna led Prost, Hill, Rubens Barrichello (who had started 12th), Jean Alesi, Schumacher and JJ Lehto.

 The track began to dry and everyone pitted for dry tyres.
 Lehto was fifth, having started from the pit lane, but he retired with handling problems on lap 14.
 Gerhard Berger took the place but he too retired with suspension problems six laps later.
 The rain returned and the leaders now pitted for wets.
 Mark Blundell was forced off by Senna whilst battling Fittipaldi at the Esses and then spun off backwards into the gravel trap whilst attempting to rejoin the track.
 Schumacher stayed out and was leading but spun out on lap 23 as a result of being on the wrong tyres.
 The track began to dry and everyone pitted once again with Senna having a problem and losing 20 seconds.
 Prost now led Senna, Hill, Barrichello, Derek Warwick and Johnny Herbert.